 Perast, Montenegro Map Of Sights

-Tips for Planning your Trip to Perast, Montenegro
+Tips for Planning your Trip to Perast

-Now that you know the best things to do in Perast, Montenegro, we have a few tips that will help you plan your trip to Montenegro.
+Now that you know the best things to do in Perast, we have a few tips that will help you plan your trip to Montenegro.

-Planning a trip is a big chore – and you need to stay organized!
+Planning a trip is a big chore – and you need to stay organized.
 Use our helpful Printable Travel Planner to stay on top of all the pertinent details of your vacation to the Balkans!

 Where is Perast, Montenegro?

+The first thing you need to know about planning your trip is where Perast is!
 Perast is one of the many small historic towns that dot the coast along the Bay of Kotor in Montenegro.
 That said, Perast has a notable location directly across from the Verige Strait.

 The Bay of Kotor, or Boka Bay, is the largest along the Adriatic Sea and Europe’s southernmost fjord.
 The dramatic mountains plunge into the deep, tranquil waters of the bay.